dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions-1/views/asp-net-mvc-views-overview-cs.md

 For ASP.NET or Active Server Pages, ASP.NET MVC does not include anything that directly corresponds to a page.
 In an ASP.NET MVC application, there is not a page on disk that corresponds to the path in the URL that you type into the address bar of your browser.
 The closest thing to a page in an ASP.NET MVC application is something called a *view*.

-ASP.NET MVC application, incoming browser requests are mapped to controller actions.
+In an ASP.NET MVC application, incoming browser requests are mapped to controller actions.
 A controller action might return a view.
 However, a controller action might perform some other type of action such as redirecting you to another controller action.

 Listing 1 contains a simple controller named the HomeController.
 The HomeController exposes two controller actions named Index() and Details().